„Teacher well-being is crucial not only for the health of educators themselves but also for maintaining the quality of education.“

 For individual learners, we recommend you

-- if you know of a colleague who completed the same modules like you, find an opportunity to meet up and share your results with each other!
+- check if a colleague of yours completed the same modules as you and find an opportunity to meet up and share your results (or Action Plans (read below)).

 For groups, we recommend you